6110-sp24/6110-sp24.github.io/index.md

 - At 11 a.m. on Mondays, Wednesdays, and Fridays.
 - At 12 p.m. (noon) on Tuesdays and Thursdays.

 Lecture dates are not all finalized at the start of the semester.
 Some lectures may be canceled or moved depending on the class's comfort and progress on the projects.
+There are often weeks that do not have any lectures.
 This is subject to agreement between the course staff and lecture attendees.
 Please check the schedule regularly.
 We will also announce urgent changes on [Piazza][piazza].

 ### Re-lectures